MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/table.md

 ### Dynamic table

+Notes:

+- Here using the `tablerow` builtin Liquid method to render a row.
+No need to add `tbody`, `tr`, or `td` elements for the rows.
+Note data is unpacked as a tuple of keys and values for each row, so we name this `pair` and slice it.
-This approach is more flexible - it will work for any CSV and render all columns without having to reference them specifically.
+- By using a inner `for` loops for the header and data rows, this approach is more flexible - it will work for any CSV and render all columns without having to reference them specifically.

-Data is unpacked as a tuple of keys and values for each row, so we name this `pair` and slice it.
-Also note use of dynamic header - we read the column names for the first row.

 ```liquid
 {% assign rows = site.data.authors %}